heroku/heroku-buildpack-go/README.md

 heroku-specific code.
 See the [App Engine build constraints article][app-engine-build-constraints] for more.

+## dep specifics

+The `Gopkg.toml` file allows for arbitrary, tool specific fields.
+This buildpack utilizes this feature to track build specific configuration and are encoded in the following way:

+* `metadata.heroku['root-package']` (String): the root package name of the packages you are pushing to Heroku.You can find this locally with `go list -e .`.
+There is no default for this and it must be specified.

+* `metadata.heroku['goVersion']` (String): the major version of go you would like Heroku to use when compiling your code: if not specified defaults to the most recent supported version of Go.

+* `metadata.heroku['install']` (Array of Strings): a list of the packages you want to install.
+If not specified, this defaults to `["."]`.
+Other common choices are: `["./cmd/..."]` (all packages and sub packages in the `cmd` directory) and `["./..."]` (all packages and sub packages of the current directory).
+The exact choice depends on the layout of your repository though.
+  Please note that `./...`, for versions of go < 1.9, includes any packages in your `vendor` directory.

+* `metadata.heroku['ensure']` (String): if this is set to `false` then `dep ensure` is not run.

 ## govendor specifics

 The [vendor.json][vendor.json] spec that govendor follows for its metadata